What Are Medical Social Workers?

 Are you squeamish in medically graphic situations?
 If the sight of an IV needle or a bedpan sends you running for the hills, your discomfort in these situations may impact your ability to build rapport with these clients and their families.

 How assertive are you?
 You must make tough decisions with confidence in your ethics, but sometimes in conflict with patient or family wishes, especially when recommending a patient is ready for discharge.

 How are your organizational and time management skills?
 Medical social workers are extremely busy.
 If your strengths include remaining calm during biomedical or psychiatric crisis situations, grief and loss counseling, or working with older adults, you might find that medical social work is exactly where you belong.

 What is the Financial Outlook for a Medical Social Worker?

 At present, medical and public health social workers comprise approximately 24% of Americans employed in the social work field.
 As this subfield evolves, medical social workers will likely increase in demand.
 In particular, there will be more demand for medical social workers who specialize in geriatrics as Americans continue to live longer.
 If mental health parity continues to trend, we can expect to see more hospitals hiring psychiatric social workers.

-In terms of compensation, medical social workers are presently in the middle of the pack, with an average national salary of $49,830/year.
+In terms of compensation, medical social workers are presently in the middle of the pack, with a mean national salary of $59,300/year (2019 BLS Healthcare Social Workers).
 However, as your years of experience increase, you can expect a significant jump in salary, particularly if you take on a supervisory role.
 Medical social workers with twenty or more years of experience in the field may make over $100,000 annually.